pdimitrov97/disassembler-coursework/README.md

 # Disassembler Coursework
-This is a simple disassembler written in C along with an additional implementation for MIPS assembly.
+This is a simple disassembler written in C along with an additional nearly full implementation for MIPS assembly.

 Part of my coursework at university.
+Mark 50/50

 ## Description
 The aim of this Assessed Coursework Exercise is to implement & test a disassembler in C. A disassembler is a computer program that translates machine language into assembly language.